You’ve probably heard the following quote attributed to John Wanamaker,

 Today, I’m sharing a case study from a couple of years ago because it’s a classic example of what happens with, versus without, Google Ads conversion tracking.
 The difference is quite remarkable.

-We started working with an e-commerce business in the scaffolding industry back in February 2017.
+We started working with an e-commerce business in the scaffolding industry.
 This business was already advertising with Google Ads and they came to us for help because they were not happy with their results to date.

 When we reviewed their account, we immediately saw a problem.
 They had installed basic conversion tracking so they knew the number of sales each month from Google Ads, but they didn’t know the actual revenue from those sales!